Ghasty001/Animated_sprites_by_Ghasty001/README.md

 **Armarouge**
 Base front sprites by *KingOfThe-X-Roads*.
 Credit to *lennybitao* for that second frame with the cannon arms.
 Good Charcadet and ceruledge sprite animations can be found in the Deluxe Battle Kit, but I can't link you the name of the creator.

+**Mega Ampharos**
+Base sprites was made by *Branflakes325, Layell, Wyverii* on Smogon's Sprite Project.

+**Mega Beedrill**
+Basecksprite by *Sleet* on Smogon's Sprite Project.
+The base front animation on Smogon's Sprite Project by *arionelle*.

 **Mega Malamar**
 All original animations and sprites!